 On April 26, Kathmandu Living Labs deployed QuakeMap.org with the aim of bridging this information gap so that rescue and relief efforts can be informed and expedited by reports from the ground

 Solutions: Who is able to provide it and what other help has reached there already?

 These information were fed into QuakeMap.org directly by people and organizations on the ground.
 Based on the positively reinforcing experiences with crowdsourced information in Nepal and abroad, we selected crowdsourcing as the way of getting direct, primary and disaggregated source of information onto Quakemap.org.

 How does it get the information?

-Despite the massive quake, internet, telephones and sms were still functional in many quake-hit areas.
-We opted to use these still functional and also easily available means of communication to facilitate two-way flow of information between the earthquake survivors and relief providers.
+Despite the massive quake, services like the internet, telephones and SMS were still functional in many quake-hit areas.
+We opted to use these still functional and easily available means of communication to facilitate two-way flow of information between the earthquake survivors and relief providers.